riagalanos/cs1-twitter/README.md

 * Twitter might be blocked on student workstations.
 If so, I tell the students they can either work on the assignment at home or they can use the flat file that I described above.

 ### Dependencies
+The assignment is written for Java, depends on Internet access (until you choose to use a flat file of tweets), and requires the setting of a classpath to incluce the required jar file.

 ### Variants
+While part II is the main part of the assignment where students are asked to determine the most frequent non-common word that a person has tweeted in their last 2,000 tweet, part III is really where the gold is.
+Students are asked to devise their own query to investigate something they find interesting using Twitter feeds.
+They are to examine the Twitter 4J API to see what methods are available to them and then program their own query.
+Examples include, but most definitely are not limited to:
+* Filter your home timeline (these are all the tweets from people you follow) to avoid a particular term.
+For instance, if you are an Android fan, you could filter out all tweets with Apple in them.
+* Count the number of tweets originating from your zip code that contain the word “flu" during a particular timeframe to see if a flu outbreak is happening in your area.
+* Send tweets every 10 minutes to your friend on his/her birthday.
+Use a timer.
+* Search for tweets in your zip code on a particular Sunday to categorize how tweets containing the names of the NFL teams to see what teams are most popular with residents in your zip code.

 ### Contact
 [Ria Galanos](mailto:ria.galanos@gmail.com)<br>